ST10470282Keenan/ST10470282Keenan/README.md

 ## Hi there 👋
-Im a 1st year student at Varsity College studying Computer Science.
+Im a 1st year student at Varsity College in Cape Town Studying Computer Science
 I have experience in Java development, Computer Networking and Information Systems.

+I have a biltong business with my brother called Biltong Braai Brothers.
+We supply biltong to a hand full of business and organizations.

 - 🌱 Im currently desiging a Chat App where the user will need to register and login.
 - 📫 How to reach me: via email, mouton.keenan@icloud.com